NCAS-CMS/cfdm/docs/source/tutorial.rst

 There are two basic types of compression supported by the CF
-conventions: ragged arrays (as used by :ref:`discrete sampling geometries <dsg>`) and :ref:`compression by gathering <gathering>`, each of which has particular implementation details, but the following access patterns and behaviours apply to both:
+conventions: ragged arrays (as used by :ref:`discrete sampling geometries <Discrete-sampling-geometries>`) and :ref:`compression by gathering <Gathering>`, each of which has particular implementation details, but the following access patterns and behaviours apply to
+both:

 * Whether or not the data are compressed is tested with the `~Data.get_compression_type` method of the `Data` instance.